ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 module Make : functor (Ord : OrderedType) -> S
 ```

+Here is how this reads (starting from the bottom-up, then going up):
+* Like a function (indicated by the arrow `->`), the functor `Set.Make`
+  - takes a module having `Set.OrderedType` as signature and
+  - returns a module having `Set.S` as signature
+* The module type `Set.S` is the signature of some sort of set
+* The module type `Set.OrderedType` is the signature of elements of a

 **Note**: Most set operation implementations must use a comparison function.
 Using `Stdlib.compare` would make it impossible to use a user-defined comparison algorithm.
-Passing the comparison function as a higher-order parameter (like in `Array.sort`, for instance) would add a lot of boilerplate.
+Passing the comparison function as a higher-order parameter, as done in `Array.sort`, for example, would add a lot of boilerplate code.
 Providing set operations as a functor allows specifying the comparison function only once.

-The functor `Set.Make` needs to be passed a module of type `Set.OrderedType` to produce a module of type `Set.S`.
 Here is how it can look like in our project:

 **`funkt.ml`**

 ```ocaml
 module StringSet = Set.Make(struct
   type t = string